SPECIALIST WISDOM TOOTH EXTRACTION AND WISDOM TEETH REMOVAL IN SYDNEY BY A QUALIFIED ORAL AND MAXILLOFACIAL SURGEON

 When a wisdom tooth grows at an angle, it can rub against the inside of the cheek, leading to painful ulcers.

 Around 90% of people have wisdom teeth that don’t have enough space to come through properly.
-When this happens, they can become trapped in the jawbone or stay partly covered by the gum.
-These impacted wisdom teeth may:
+When this happens, they become impacted, meaning they are trapped in the jawbone or remain partly covered by the gum.
+Impacted wisdom tooth removal is usually recommended when these teeth start causing symptoms:

 - Press against neighbouring teeth, sometimes damaging them and leading to root canal treatment